VICEROY Competitions

 Why VICEROY Scholars Should Participate

-- Skill Development: Participants refine critical skills such as teamwork, leadership, and time-critical decision-making, which are essential for success in both military and civilian cyber roles.
+Participants refine skills such as teamwork, leadership, time-critical decision-making, and joint operations planning, which are essential for success in both military and civilian cyber-spectrum roles.

-- Career Advancement: Success in these competitions can lead to opportunities in VICEROY’s MAVEN and ENVOY internships, offering immersive projects that prepare students for roles within the Department of War.
+Performance in VICEROY competitions can lead directly to opportunities in VICEROY’s MAVEN and ENVOY internships, connecting scholars to Q-BID-relevant projects and long-term roles within the Department of War and the Defense Industrial Base.

-- Networking Opportunities: Competitions connect scholars with peers, faculty, and industry experts, fostering relationships that can be valuable throughout their careers.
+Competitions connect scholars with peers, faculty, and mission partners from DoW laboratories, operational units, and industry—building professional networks that can last throughout their careers.

-- Recognition: Achieving top positions in national competitions enhances a scholar’s resume and can open doors to further academic and professional opportunities.
+Achieving top positions in national competitions enhances a scholar’s resume and signals to DoW, sponsors, and employers that they are prepared to contribute to critical missions on Day One.

 How to Get Involved